 September and early October are often the sunniest and warmest times in San Francisco proper, so the fall is a great time to get the kids outside for an adventure strolling the waterfront at Fisherman's Wharf and Pier 39.
 Although it's definitely touristy, that's always part of the fun for me and especially for my kids.

 You can easily spend a full day or more at Fisherman's Wharf, so check out my Fisherman's Wharf guide for families to pick the best activities.
 A lot of attractions in the area, from Alcatraz boat tours to Aquarium of the Bay, require or recommend advance reservations and can sell out, so plan accordingly.
-Especially popular this year is the still-new SkyStar ferris wheel that was moved to Fisherman's Wharf in late 2023 from its previous home in Golden Gate Park.
+Especially popular when the weather is clear is the still-newish SkyStar ferris wheel that was moved to Fisherman's Wharf in late 2023 from its previous home in Golden Gate Park.

 Gilroy Gardens Halloween Boo (Gilroy)